arthurlormeauwall/OpenCvTester/README.md

 * How add your own algorithm the the control dataBase :

+In the beginning, your control database is empty.
 To write your own control you have to create a class that extends the `AdjustControlFloat` class.

 `AdjustControlFloat` class provide several important things :
 * Two `Frame` objects : source and dest (input and output frame as yourAlgorithm(source)=dest).
 To get the `Mat` object from a Frame object you call the 'getFrame()` mehtod.
 * Several parameters that will be tweakable.
-You can access them via `history` calling `getState()` method.
-This method returns an object of type `HistoryParameter<Stack<Float>>` ; then call `getParameter()` to get the `Stack<Float>` parameters :
+You can access them calling `getParameter(int index)` method.
-  * `history.getState().getParameters.get(0)` is a first parameter,
-  * `history.getState().getParameters.get(1)` is a second parameter and so on
 * Two abstract method that you have to implement :
   * `public void setParameterFlags()` : here you create parameters calling `addParameter(String name, Float defaultValue)` for each parameter.
-You can also set certain special values for those parameters with `setZeroEffectValues(Stack<Float> zeroEffectValues)` : it let the system know that when parameters are set to the those values, this equals to a bypass set to true.
+You can also set certain special values for those parameters with `setZeroEffectValues(Stack<Float> zeroEffectValues)` : when parameters are set to the those values, bypass is automtically set to true preventing long time computing for nothing.
- * `public void compute()` : here you write the algorithm.
+  * `public void compute()` : here you write your algorithm.
+Do not forget to update `dest` variable at the end (you can call `setFrame(Mat frame)`).

-Then you have to create an object of this new class you have just create and add it to the control database calling the `addControlInDataBase(AdjustControlFloat newControl)` method.
+Then you have to create an object of this new class and add it to the control database calling the `addControlInDataBase(AdjustControlFloat newControl)` method.

 Once that is done, you can call methods of the FakeGui object to mimic the GUI and test your algorithm.
 In the example folder you may find Main.java and a MultbgrControl.java that show all this process.